 Animals offer a feeling of companionship and nurturing unlike any other, and many seniors are attracted to those that remind them of past pets.
 Spending some time simply petting or holding an animal has been shown to lower blood pressure levels, stress, and anxiety, among various other benefits.
 During the advanced stages of the disease, a stuffed animal can also frequently provide feelings of comfort.

-To get more innovative approaches to dementia care in Alton and the surrounding areas, get in touch with Morning Glory Home Care.
+To get more innovative approaches to dementia care, get in touch with the memory care and senior care experts at Morning Glory Home Care.
 Our caregivers are exclusively trained and knowledgeable in compassionate, professional care for dementia, and provide effective management approaches for some of the more challenging components of the disease, like wandering, agitation, sundowning, and much more.
-Reach out to us at 618-667-8400 for a free in-home consultation and to learn more about our Alton home care!
+Reach out to us at 618-667-8400 for a free in-home consultation and to learn more about our Alton memory care and senior care in the nearby communities!
+Visit our Service Area page for a full list of the communities we serve.